Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport analysis indicates 89 active public transport stops within Shellharbour - Oak Flats area.
-These comprise a mix of train and bus services.
-A total of 56 individual routes operate, collectively facilitating 3,160 weekly passenger trips.
+Shellharbour - Oak Flats has 89 active public transport stops operating within its boundaries.
+These stops are a mix of train and bus services.
+They are serviced by 56 individual routes in total, providing 3,160 weekly passenger trips collectively.

-Transport accessibility is rated excellent, with residents typically located 158 meters from the nearest stop.
-Service frequency averages 451 trips per day across all routes, translating to approximately 35 weekly trips per stop.
+Transport accessibility is rated as excellent, with residents typically located 158 meters from the nearest transport stop on average.
+Service frequency averages 451 trips per day across all routes, equating to approximately 35 weekly trips per individual stop.

 Frequently Asked Questions - Transport